VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 ### Audio And Video

 [Your **webcam** is shit](https://reincubate.com/support/how-to/why-are-webcams-bad/#putting-them-to-the-test).
 You know how I know?
 Because it's a webcam.
 Even the everybody's go-to, the Logitcech C920, is shit<a class="ptr">(4)</a>.
 You know what else is shit?
 Your microphone.
 When you type on a laptop it sounds like damn earthquake, and if you get comfortable and lean back in your chair you suddenly get quiet.
-But more than anything it sounds like I'm carry a call over cans on a string.
-Maybe you have a gamer headset.
+Maybe you have a gamer headset?
 Cool, the boom mic sounds about as good somebody screaming through a cardboard tube.

-But, better cameras do exist, and if you are willing to shell out the cash you can get a decent mic, but either way they have a problem.
+But, better cameras do exist, and, if you're willing to shell out the cash, you can get a decent mic.
+Unfortunately, either way they have a problem.

 The default settings are still shit.